cisagov/prescup-challenges/skilling-continuation-labs/dns-and-name-based-security-solutions/README.md

  - This lab is expected to take 1 (one) hour

+*Please consider filling out the lab feedback survey at the bottom of your screen.
+The survey is available to you at any time while conducting the lab.*

+**Caution!** You must complete _all_ phases of the lab and complete the mini-challenge to receive your completion certificate.
+We encourage you to attempt mini-challenges on your own, but links to the solution guides are available in the Mini-Challenge section of the lab document if you need them.

 ## Learning Objectives

  - Explain the principles of Domain Name Services